chhatch/rustyNode/README.md

 }
 ```

-running `yarn rulesToRust` will generate a rust program that if run will read `input.json`, executes the rules, and produces this output,
+running `yarn rulesToRust` will generate a rust function that will read `input.json`, executes the rules, and produces this output,

 ```json
 {